ceph/ceph/doc/releases/octopus.rst

   in the zonegroup configuration.
 New configuration should only be configured after all relevant zones in the zonegroup have been upgraded.

+* RGW S3: Support has been added for BlockPublicAccess set of APIs at a bucket level, currently blocking/ignoring public acls & policies are supported.
+  User/Account level APIs are planned to be added in the future

 Changelog